National Employee Appreciation Day falls on the first Friday in March. This year, that makes it March 3, 2023!

-Your employees put a whole lot of effort into their work.
-One of the best (and easiest) things you can do is publicly acknowledge your gratitude.
+Your employees put a ton of effort into their work.
+To appreciate your employees, you don't have to shower your virtual team with company swag all the time.
+One of the most effective and easiest things you can do is publicly (or anonymously) acknowledge your gratitude for them.
 At the same time, you need to ensure your appreciation is genuine and personal.

 As an effective leader, it’s your responsibility to ensure each team member knows you see their contributions and strengths.
 So don’t hold back! 👏

 By the way, you don't have to save these virtual employee recognition ideas for Valentine's Day or Employee Appreciation Day, you'll want to implement these free employee appreciation ideas all year long.

 Why are these fantastic virtual employee appreciation ideas for remote workers?
 Even the best leaders can fall into the habit of only pointing out groups' accomplishments and not applauding individual efforts.
 Build the best manager-employee relationship with individual, specific praise.
 Employees want to feel special, and they deserve credit for their achievements.
 Always being lumped together can be pretty demoralizing. 😅

 How to get started 👉 Create a virtual appreciation program that works for you.
 As an entirely remote company, we found a designated Slack channel was the best way to express gratitude.
 It’s casual, easily accessible, and you can ping people.
 Everyone (from our CEO to our new employees) uses it, whether to express thanks for a smooth onboarding process or celebrate someone’s work anniversary.

 Yes, that’s right, an actual gift.
 The more personalized to your employee, the better!